-- 4 During construction, measures must be taken to ensure that the construction of the develop does not cause erosion or degradation of the subject or surrounding land to the satisfaction o Responsible Authority. - 5 The amenity of the locality must not be adversely affected by the activity on the site appearance of any buildings, works or materials from the premises, to the satisfaction or Responsible Authority. - 6 The materials to be used in the construction of the buildings and works hereby permitted sha of non-reflective type, to the satisfaction of the Responsible Authority. - 7 All external lighting must be designed, baffled and located so as to prevent adverse effect adjoining land, to the satisfaction of the Responsible Authority.
+- 4 During construction, measures must be taken to ensure that the construction of the development does not cause erosion or degradation of the subject or surrounding land to the satisfaction of the Responsible Authority. - The amenity of the locality must not be adversely affected by the activity on the site, the appearance of any buildings, works or materials from the premises, to the satisfaction of the Responsible Authority. - The materials to be used in the construction of the buildings and works hereby permitted shall be of non-reflective type, to the satisfaction of the Responsible Authority. - All external lighting must be designed, baffled and located so as to prevent adverse effect on adjoining land, to the satisfaction of the Responsible Authority.